Keyboard shortcuts

 pub fn on_stall(&mut self, pid: u32) -> RecoveryOutcome;

-/// Drain completed (or deadline-exceeded) children for one observer
+/// Drain completed (or deadline-exceeded) children for one tick.

-/// tick.
-Returns one outcome per state transition observed:
+/// Returns one outcome per state transition; empty when no children

 pub fn try_reap(&mut self) -> Vec<RecoveryOutcome>;